karel-brinda/NanoSim-H/README.rst

 * Improved interface with new parameters (e.g., for merging all contigs) and a progress bar for read simulation
 * Several minor bugs fixed

-Versions of NanoSim-H are kept synchronized with the version of NanoSim.

 Quick example